-- 3. Remove the old oil filter with an automotive filter wrench.
-Place some paper towels and a plastic bag around the filter when unscrewing it to catch any oil from inside the filter. - 4.
-Inspect the old oil filter as it is removed to make sure that the rubber sealing gasket comes off with the old oil filter.
-If this rubber sealing gasket remains sealed against the oil filter adapter, gently remove it. - 5.
-When installing the new oil filter, wipe the filter gasket sealing surface on the oil filter adapter free of oil and apply a thin coat of clean engine oil to the rubber sealing gasket on the oil filter. - 6.
+- 3. Inspect the old oil filter as it is removed to make sure that the rubber sealing gasket comes off with the old oil filter.
+If this rubber sealing gasket remains sealed against the oil filter adapter, gently remove it. - 4.
+When installing the new oil filter, wipe the filter gasket sealing surface on the oil filter adapter free of oil and apply a thin coat of clean engine oil to the rubber sealing gasket on the oil filter - 5.
 Screw the filter onto the threaded oil filter stub.
 Where the filter contacts the base, tighten firmly by hand.